 Day 1 – Welcome to Israel – arrive Tel Aviv

-Jordan and Israel travel days begin at 7:00 PM at the InterContinental David Tel Aviv.
-Upon arrival at Tel Aviv’s Ben Gurion Airport you’ll be met by your Representative and transferred to the InterContinental David Tel Aviv, set on a beachfront promenade, with sweeping views of the Mediterranean, in the city’s most fashionable neighborhood.
+Jordan and Israel travel days begin in Tel Aviv.
+Upon arrival at Tel Aviv’s Ben Gurion Airport you’ll be met by your Representative and transferred to your hotel, set on a beachfront promenade, with sweeping views of the Mediterranean, in the city’s most fashionable neighborhood.
 Please join us this evening for our welcome cocktail reception and dinner where you’ll meet your fellow travelers and Director.

 Day 2 – Ancient Jaffa and contemporary Tel Aviv